Where Do Baby Back Ribs Come From? The Complete Anatomy Guide

 Baby Back vs Spare Ribs Comparison

-• Color: Look for bright pinkish-red flesh with a nice layer of marbling.
+• Color: Look for bright pinkish-red flesh with nice marbling.
 Avoid gray or brown spots.

-• Flexibility: Try bending the rack—if it cracks, it’s too dry.
-Fresh ribs should flex slightly without breaking.
+• Flexibility: Fresh ribs should flex slightly without cracking.

 Selecting Baby Back Ribs

-3. Apply a Rub Generously: Use a mix of salt, pepper, paprika, garlic powder, and brown sugar for a classic BBQ rub.
-Massage it into both sides of the rack.
+3. Apply Rub Generously: Use a balanced mix of salt, pepper, paprika, garlic powder, and brown sugar.

-5. Glaze with Sauce: Apply your favorite BBQ sauce in the final 30 minutes of cooking to avoid burning the sugars in the sauce.
+5. Glaze Last: Apply BBQ sauce in the final 30 minutes to prevent burning.

-6. Rest Before Serving: Let the ribs rest for 10–15 minutes before cutting.
-This allows juices to redistribute, ensuring maximum juiciness.
+6. Rest Before Serving: Let ribs rest 10–15 minutes for juicier meat.

 Cooking Baby Back Ribs Smoker